damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson3 Handling Data.md

 8. Why should you protect a sheet or cell in Excel?

--	To prevent coworkers from accidentally overwriting important data and formulas.
+a.
+To prevent coworkers from accidentally overwriting important data and formulas.
--	**To prevent yourself and coworkers from accidentally overwriting important data and formulas.**
+b.  **To prevent yourself and coworkers from accidentally overwriting important data and formulas.**
--	To stop competitors from accessing confidential data.
+c.
+To stop competitors from accessing confidential data.